satwikkansal/wtfpython/README.md

 ### Brace yourself!

-If you are one of the people who don't like using whitespace in Python to denote scopes, you can use the C-style {} by importing,
+If you are one of the people who doesn't like using whitespace in Python to denote scopes, you can use the C-style {} by importing,

 ```py
 from __future__ import braces